Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Method

-where $J(\pi^{(A)}, \pi^{(i)})$ denotes the expected sum reward achieved by $\pi^{(A)}$ and $\pi^{(i)}$ collaborating with each other.
-With prioritized sampling, we make the collaboration between the AI agent and any agent in the population as good as possible in general.
-While uniform sampling does not provide any guarantee on the worst case.
-For more detail on the performance lower bound, i.e., Equation~(\ref{eq:ps_lb_main}), see Lemma~\ref{lem:ps_lower_bound} in Appendix~\ref{app:ps_lower_bound}.
-Furthermore, we derive the performance connection between two pairs of agents, i.e., $(\pi^{(A)}, \pi^{(i)})$ and $(\pi^{(A)}, \pi^{(j)})$, when the partner agent $\pi^{(i)}$ in the first pair is $\epsilon$-close~\cite{ko2006mathematical} to the other partner agent $\pi^{(j)}$ in the second pair, see Lemma~\ref{lem:epsilon_close_and_reward} in Appendix~\ref{app:epsilon_close_and_reward}.
-Based on Lemma~\ref{lem:epsilon_close_and_reward}, if the population we used for training is diverse and representative enough, then we can find an agent that is $\epsilon$-close to the human player's policy and have a performance lower bound of human-AI coordination.
-In this case, prioritized sampling optimizes not only the performance lower bound of the AI agent and the population, see Equation~(\ref{eq:ps_lb_main}), but also the performance lower bound between the human player and the AI agent, see Corollary~\ref{cor:hai_performance} in Appendix~\ref{app:epsilon_close_and_reward}.
+where $J(\pi^{(A)}, \pi^{(i)})$ denotes the expected return achieved by $\pi^{(A)}$ and $\pi^{(i)}$ collaborating with each other.
+For more detail on the performance lower bound, Equation~(\ref{eq:ps_lb_main}), see Lemma 3 in Appendix B. Furthermore, we derive the performance connection between two pairs of agents, $(\pi^{(A)}, \pi^{(i)})$ and $(\pi^{(A)}, \pi^{(j)})$, when the partner agent $\pi^{(i)}$ in the first pair is $\epsilon$-close~\cite{ko2006mathematical} to the other partner agent $\pi^{(j)}$ in the second pair, see Lemma 4 in Appendix C. Based on Lemma 4, if the population we used for training is diverse and representative enough such that we can find an agent that is $\epsilon$-close to the human player's policy, then we have a performance lower bound of human-AI coordination.
+In this case, with prioritized sampling, we optimize not only the performance lower bound of the AI agent and the population, see Equation~(\ref{eq:ps_lb_main}), but also the performance lower bound between the human player and the AI agent, see Corollary 1 in Appendix C.

+In practice, we follow the rank-based approach as proposed by Schaul et al.~\cite{schaul2015prioritized} in consideration for stability.
+The probability of the $i$-th agent to be sampled is:

+where $\mathrm{rank}(\cdot)$ is the ranking function ranging from $1$ to $n$ and $\beta$ is a hyper-parameter for adjusting the strength of the prioritization.